 After the first ten (10) days of term, students need to speak with someone in order to understand the implications of their withdrawal before they will be allowed to complete the "Application for Student Withdrawal" form.
-Students have a choice of whom to speak with: a Counsellor, a Student Success Advisor or an Admissions and Pathways Advisor.
+Students have a choice of whom to speak with: a Counsellor, an Academic Advisor or an Admissions and Pathways Advisor.
 There is often an alternative to withdrawing from your program.
 These staff members can make sure you explore all of your options before leaving or help you create a plan for returning when you are ready.

 Withdrawal from a program may affect those students who have received OSAP.
 Please visit the Financial Aid Office.

 To book an appointment with a Counsellor, go to Room F2010 (London Campus) or call 519-452-4282.